VIDEOS ON YOUTUBE

 Most religious tradition contradicts the intentions spoken by Jesus in his high priestly prayer.
 Today most of us are instructed by our human religious mentors in matters of faith and living our lives.
 We have as much or as little of the truth of the Gospel as is understood by our mentors or expositors of our tradition.
 The apostle Paul exhorts us not to be ignorant about Spiritual matters but you are brought forth into this idolatry by our leaders - - (1 Corinthians 12:1 paraphrase) .

-faith.
-Thus we can not avail ourselves of the
+of the Christian faith.
+Thus we can not avail ourselves of the spiritual

-promises in the Word.
-Any and every believer
+as spiritual promises in the Word.
+Any and every believer is an inheritor

 Understanding Home Fellowships